henryossinger/Active-Directory/README.md

 As an example, we can use a python script to create users in our DC.
 This script from github creates user accounts and inputs them into our DC.
 For testing purposes I tell it to create 10,000 users and set the password to "Password1" on all of them.
 The usernames are generated randomly in an algorithm within the script.

-We can choose anyone of the created users and input their credentials to login to the User PC.
+We can choose anyone of the created users and input their credentials to login to the User VM.
 </p>
 <br />